 The LASD then began to monitor Korte more closely and saw him parking in a bank parking lot.
 They saw him place something in his trunk and so they approached Korte and asked to search is trunk.
 In the trunk, they found the toy gun he had used to commit three of the recent bank robberies and the shirt he wore in the latest robbery.
 The LASD then arrested him.

-A grand jury indicted Korte for one count of attempted bank robber and three counts of bank robbery.
+A grand jury indicted Korte for one count of attempted bank robbery and three counts of bank robbery.
 In federal court, Korte moved to suppress the evidence found in his vehicle’s trunk and the information derived from the GPS tracker, as well as his CSLI.
 The district court denied all three suppression motions, reasoning that Mr. Korte’s parolee status permitted the warrantless search of this trunk and placement of the GPS tracker.

 The case then went to trial and the jury returned a guilty verdict as to all four counts.
 The judge then sentenced Korte to 210 months in federal prison.